 Nutrient enrichment represents one of the most important causes of detriment to river ecosystem health globally.
-Monitoring nutrient inputs can be particularly challenging given the spatial and temporal heterogeneity of nitrogen and phosphorus concentrations and the indirect and often lagged effects on instream communities.
-The objective of this paper was to explore the association between family level macroinvertebrate community data and Total Reactive Phosphorus (TRP).
-To achieve this, a biological index for phosphorus sensitivity (Total Reactive Phosphorus Index -TRPI) was developed and tested utilising invertebrate community and chemical data from two datasets, one consisting 88 sites across England and the other 76 sites, both sampled in spring and autumn using the same methodology between 2013 and 2015.
-There was a significant association between TRPI and TRP concentrations that was stronger than other biological indices of elevated phosphorus, including the TDI (diatoms) and MTR (macrophytes), currently available in the UK.
+Monitoring nutrient inputs can be particularly challenging given the spatial and temporal heterogeneity of nitrogen and phosphorus concentrations and the indirect and often lagged effects on instream faunal communities.
+In this paper we utilise existing and new datasets to explore the association between family level macroinvertebrate community data and Total Reactive Phosphorus (TRP).
+To achieve this, a biological index for phosphorus sensitivity (Total Reactive Phosphorus Index -TRPI) was developed and tested utilising data from 88 sites across England.
+There was a significant association between TRPI and TRP concentrations that was stronger than other macroinvertebrate indices currently available in the UK to characterise nutrient enrichment.
 Additional testing and validation are presented via local case studies, where results indicate that macroinvertebrate family sensitivity is dependent upon a range of abiotic factors including season (time of year), benthic substrate composition, altitude, and water alkalinity.
+At a national and local scale, TRPI offers additional information not currently available using other biological metrics.

-44 1.
-Introduction
+1. Introduction

 Nutrient enrichment represents one of the most pervasive and detrimental threats to water quality globally (Bennett et al. 2001; Withers et al. 2014).
-Agricultural intensification and application of fertilizers, including manure, onto arable and pastoral land, potentially increases nutrient loads delivered to rivers, as can wastewater treatment discharges and urban runoff.
+Agricultural intensification and application of fertilizers, including manure, onto arable and pastoral land, potentially increases nutrient loads delivered to rivers, as can wastewater treatment and urban runoff.
 Elevated phosphorus (P) is considered the leading cause of failure to meet EU Water Framework target status in England (Environment Agency 2012) and one of the main pressures on waterbodies globally (Evans-White et al. 2013; Javie et al. 2013; Mekonnen & Hoekstra, 2018).
 Widespread recognition of the historic detrimental impacts of elevated P has resulted in targeted management of its application across Europe and the USA over the last 20 years (Bouraoui and Grizzetti, 2011; Schoumans et al. 2015), but levels still regularly exceed those known to negatively affect the wider environment (Worrell et al. 2016; Everall et al. 2018).
 Monitoring P is logistically challenging given the temporal variability in concentrations known to occur (Bieroza & Heathwaite 2015; Bowes et al. 2015; Dupas et al. 2015).
-In addition, the identification of ecological effects of P are sometimes difficult to detect because of interactions among all trophic levels, lagged ecological responses and inherent differences associated with river type (e.g. altitude, geology, soil type) and other pressures (Javie et al. 2013; Emelko et al. 2016).
-As a result, there is currently no standard macroinvertebrate methodology available to characterise or identify P impacts on instream communities that can be used to inform freshwater management or to determine if reductions in P lead to the expected / anticipated ecological recovery.
+In addition, the identification of ecological effects of P are sometimes difficult to detect because of interactions among all trophic levels, lagged ecological responses and inherent differences associated with river type (e.g. altitude, geology, soil type) and other 'stressors' (Javie et al. 2013; Emelko et al. 2016).
+As a result, there is currently no standard methodology available to characterise or identify P pressures on instream communities that can be used to inform freshwater management or to determine if reductions in P lead to the expected / anticipated ecological recovery.

-More commonly, freshwater algae and macrophytes are used to assess nutrient loadings because they require several macronutrients for growth, particularly nitrogen and P (Conley et al., 2009).
-Excessive nutrient loading can lead to prolific development of plant life (Evans-White et al. 2013; Azevedo et al. 2015; Javie et al. 2015), with interactive effects on the availability of faunal trophic resources, habitat availability and wider implications for ecosystem functioning and faunal community structure (Tessier et al. 2008; Binzer et al. 2015).
-Therefore, the mechanisms by which nutrient enrichment and particularly P affect instream communities may be complex.
+Freshwater algae and macrophytes require several macronutrients for growth, particularly nitrogen and P (Conley et al., 2009).
+As P is usually limited in riverine systems, excessive nutrient loading can lead to excessive development of plant life (Evans-White et al. 2013; Azevedo et al. 2015; Javie et al. 2015), with interactive effects on the availability of faunal trophic resources, habitat availability and wider implications for ecosystem functioning and faunal community structure (Tessier et al. 2008; Binzer et al. 2015).
+Therefore, the mechanisms by which nutrient enrichment and particularly P affect instream communities can be complex.